stahnirockt/beatPattern/README.md

 1. Download the samples fom [foxdot](https://github.com/Qirky/FoxDot/tree/master/FoxDot/snd) or create an own sample library.
 Therefor you have to design the folder structure like 'ownsounds/letter/lower_or_upper/soundfiles' e.g. /soundlibrary/a/lower/bd.wav

-2. (optional) - Edit the first line in beatParser.rb and change '/path/to/foxdot_snd' into your real path
+2. (recommended but optional) - Edit the first line in beatParser.rb and change '/path/to/foxdot_snd' into your real path

 3. Open a Buffer in SonicPi and type
 ```ruby